 Are you excited?
 I’m excited about the Elemental Joy cloth diaper release!

 Whenever something new is released in the land of cloth diapers, it’s an exciting day for addicts and connoisseurs alike.
 New brands and new styles are intriguing but lately, they’ve come with a bit of a price tag.
-Whether its the latest Best Bottom AIO or perhaps the newly fitted diaper from Omaiki, these cloth diapers just aren’t cheap.
+Whether its the latest Best Bottom AIO or perhaps a Canadian made ruffled diaper, these cloth diapers just aren’t cheap.
 They come with a hefty price tag which not everyone can afford.
-So, with great grandeur and excitment, I bring to you a quick review of the Elemental Joy cloth diaper from Cotton Babies.
+So, with great grandeur and excitement, I bring to you a quick review of the Elemental Joy cloth diaper from Cotton Babies.

 I’ll admit, I’ve only had this three days, so this is more of a first impressions post than anything.
 Check back in a month, and I’ll compare it to the bumGenius 5.0 and give you a month in the life of the Elemental Joy.